Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 * Zero or more positional arguments
 * Zero or more named arguments

-* Missing arguments are bound to their default values
+Missing arguments are bound to their default values.

 #### Variable length parameters